jenkinsci/packaging/README.md

 # Pre-requisites
 Running the main package script requires a Linux environment (currently Ubuntu, see [JENKINS-27744](https://issues.jenkins-ci.org/browse/JENKINS-27744).)
-Run `make setup` to install necessary tools.
+Run `make setup` to install (most of the) necessary tools.
 Alternatively you can manually install the following onto a base install of Ubuntu:
 * make
 * unzip
 * devscripts